arcilli/investsuite-api-docs/docs/robo/synchronize_portfolios.md

 #### 1. Buy transactions

 A buy transaction describes the properties of a buy order.
-It consists of three movements:
-- one describing the instrument to be purchased at the time of placement,
-- a second describing the instrument purchased at the time of settlemet,
-- a third the amount that was transferred from the cash account to buy the instrument.
+The following API calls are typically made during the lifecycle:

+1.1.
+The creation of the transaction when the order is `PLACED`

 === "Request"

-    ```HTTP
+    ```HTTP hl_lines="10 11"
     POST /portfolios/P01FGVEKTV86PPKQVRK9CHT31JR/transactions/ HTTP/1.1
     Host: api.sandbox.investsuite.com
     Content-Type: application/json